The Boy Is Mine (Brandy and Monica song): Chart performance and impact

 On June 5, 1998, "The Boy Is Mine" became both singers' first number-one hit and fifth top-10 entry for each on the US Billboard Hot 100.
-Bouncing from number 23 to the number 1 spot, it became the second song in the history of the chart to ascend directly to number one from a previous position beneath the Top 20, following the Beatles and the 27–1 leap of their single "Can't Buy Me Love" in April 1964.
+Bouncing from number 23 to the number-one spot, Billboard noted that it was very unusual for a single to ascend directly to number one from a previous position beneath the top 20.
 In addition, it was the first number-one collaboration between solo women since 1979's "No More Tears (Enough Is Enough)," performed by Barbra Streisand and Donna Summer.
 The same week, "The Boy Is Mine" also moved to number one on the Hot R&B Singles and Maxi-Singles Sales charts.
-Within the first month of its purchasable release the song went on to sell 605,000 units.
-It spent 13 consecutive weeks atop the Billboard Hot 100 and was at the time the third-longest running number-one song in US chart history, sharing this record with Boyz II Men's "End of the Road" (1992).
-"The Boy Is Mine" was the best-selling single of 1998 in the US, with sales of 4,500,000, with the second best-selling single being Next's "Too Close".
-It was certified double platinum by the Recording Industry Association of America (RIAA) and was ranked eighth on Billboards Decade-End Charts.
-The song spent 19 weeks in the top 10 and a total of 27 weeks in the Top 50.
+On the Maxi-Singles Sales chart, it spent 21 weeks at number one, setting the record for most weeks at number one until Nine Inch Nails spent 36 weeks at number one with "Every Day Is Exactly the Same" throughout 2006, 2007, and 2008.
+Within the first month of its purchasable release, "The Boy Is Mine" went on to sell 605,000 units.
+It spent 13 consecutive weeks atop the Billboard Hot 100 and was, at the time, the third-longest running number-one song in US chart history, sharing this record with Boyz II Men's "End of the Road" (1992).
+"The Boy Is Mine" was the best-selling single of 1998 in the US, with sales of 2.6 million.
+It was certified double Platinum by the Recording Industry Association of America (RIAA) and was ranked eighth on Billboards Decade-End Charts.

-Outside the US, "The Boy Is Mine" reached the top-ten in over 14 countries and topped the chart in Canada, the Netherlands and New Zealand.
+Outside the US, "The Boy Is Mine" reached the top 10 in over 14 countries and topped the chart in Canada, the Netherlands and New Zealand.
 In Canada, the song debuted on the RPM 100 Hit Tracks chart at number 74 on the RPM issue dated June 1, 1998, and reached the top spot of the chart on August 21, 1998.
 It was present on the chart for a total of 45 weeks.
 It reached the top two in Belgium, France, Ireland, Norway, and the United Kingdom; the top five in Australia, Germany, Sweden, and Switzerland; and the top 10 in Austria and Italy.